pytt-tech/risos/README.md

 # risos
-latest version is now v0.1.0
+latest version is now v0.2.5
 update_log:
-added custom bootloader but not for long
+improved and custom bootloader

 upcoming updates:
 see new upcoming updates instead at the bottom of this README